mveronesi/computer-aided-sim/online-game-simulation/description.md

 # Player representation

-Players are represented through the struct player, which contains the two coordinate values (non-negative integers), a boolean value which is true if and only if that player is still alive, the number of killed player (non-negative integer).
+Players are represented through the structure player, which contains the two coordinate values (non-negative integers), a boolean value which is true if and only if that player is still alive, the number of killed player (non-negative integer).